YashGaur99/Excel_AtliQ/README.md

    - **Insights**: "AQ Mx NB" and "AQ Smash 2" saw the highest increase.

 2. **[Division Sales Report]()**
    - **Description**: AtliQ's products can be classified into 3 divisions - N&S (Networking and Storage), P&A (Peripherals and Accesories) and PC (Desktop and Notebook).
-This report gives the comparison between the 3 divisions across 2020 ad 2021.
+This report gives the comparison between the 3 divisions across 2020 and 2021.
    - **Insights**:
      - PC division saw a ~300% increase in sales from 2020.
      - P&A division saw a ~200% increase in sales from 2020.